WDD 330: Web Frontend Development II

 Catching the error

-In this case there are a couple of options for where to place our catch.
-We could place it in the checkout method that we wrote in the ExternalServices module, or we could place it in the checkout method of the CheckoutProcess module.
-Think about the pros and cons of putting it in each place.
+When handling the error, there are two options for the catch block's location.
+We can place it within the checkout method of the ExternalServices module, or within the checkout method of the CheckoutProcess module.
+Consider the advantages and disadvantages of each approach.

 Where to put the error handling

-Handling an error close to where it happened is usually a good thing, but we need to let the user know what they did wrong in this case.
+Handling an error close to where it happened is usually a good thing, but the user know needs to know what they did wrong in this case.
 The form and form handling is in the CheckoutProcess module, and so in this case it makes sense to catch the error there.

 1. Add a try { } catch(err) { } block in the CheckoutProcess->checkout.

-• The part of the code that we are worried about breaking should go inside try { // code here }
+• The part of the code that can break should go inside try { // code here }

 • And whatever you want to happen if the code in the try has an error should go in the catch(err) { }